Rokumaehn/MegaRayReceiver/README.md

 ## Configuration
 ![statistics](https://raw.githubusercontent.com/Rokumaehn/MegaRayReceiver/refs/heads/main/img/statistics.png)

-The multiplier can be configured in-game via the power tab of the statistics panel.
+The multiplier can be configured in-game via the power tab of the statistics panel with a slider or an edit field.
 Changes are applied on-the-fly, so if the value is changed in the panel, this will directly affect all ray receivers in the game.